adscorp100/mdhomecarebuild/src/content/blog/ndis-support-worker-pay-rates.md

 Casual workers typically earn more per hour due to the absence of benefits like paid leave.
 Rates increase for evening, night, weekend, and public holiday shifts.

-## NDIS Weekend Rates
+## NDIS Support Worker Public Holiday Rates & Weekend Pay

-NDIS weekend rates are significantly higher than standard weekday rates:
+NDIS weekend rates and public holiday rates are significantly higher than standard weekday rates:

 - **Saturday Rates**: Higher than weekday rates
-- **Sunday Rates**: Higher than Saturday rates
+- **NDIS Sunday Support Worker Rate**: Higher than Saturday rates
-- **Public Holiday Rates**: The highest pay rates of all
+- **NDIS Support Worker Public Holiday Rates**: The highest pay rates of all (100% higher than standard rates)

 These increased rates compensate workers for providing support during non-standard hours.